smollaha/Twitter/README.md

    - *data_collection.py*

-      gets the latest tweets for the topic
+      gets the latest tweets for the topic for the time frame

    - *data_preprocessing.py*

+     cleaning, and vectorizing  given tweets

    - *generate_recomendations.py*

+     generats the most related tweets to the user inpot topic and sub-topic